jparrent/usvotesgraphs/README.md

 What is the clustering behavior of members of Congress in terms of their individual voting records, and what does it look like over time?
 Is one party completely disparate from another in one chamber but not the other; what, if any, factions exist; and when did those groups peel off from the majority?
 Answers to some or all of these questions may be obvious to those tuned into current events, but it would be advantageous to visualize this using the available voting data from [govtrack.us](https://www.govtrack.us/developers/data).

 USVotesGraphs is a package that provides a visual report on the voting history of the US Congress, including past and present sessions.
-Currently the project only has barebones plotting utilities for t-distributed Stochastic Neighbor Embeddings.
+Currently the project only has bare-bones plotting utilities for t-distributed Stochastic Neighbor Embeddings.
 A "t-SNE" serves to preserve high-dimensional structures of the data at lower dimensions.
 I will soon expand this to include methods that generate animated gifs of the time-evolution of the clustering behaviors.
-This project also serves as a primer to budding data scientists who may be looking to capitalize on building scalable projects via Objected-oriented programming (OOP) with Python -- this as opposed to delapidated, one-off scripts that not only break when touched, but resist any momentum in testing ideas.
+This project also serves as a primer to budding data scientists who may be looking to capitalize on building scalable projects via Objected-oriented programming (OOP) with Python -- this as opposed to dilapidated, one-off scripts that not only break when touched, but resist any momentum in testing ideas.

 # Outline of README:

-	1. OOP & Classses
+	1. OOP & Classes
 	2. Data to Visual Pipeline
 	3. Latest Graphs
 	4. Project Organization